 Pick the right bike for the task

 Having reliable equipment is essential when dealing with difficult weather and it all starts with your bike.
 Typically, bikes used in winter tend to be made of metal rather than microfiber, and to feature heavier frames and robust mudguards.
-You can choose the mountain bikes under $300 for this purpose as these bikes built with sturdy materials.
+You can choose the mountain bikes for this purpose as these bikes built with sturdy materials.
 If you can’t afford to have a dedicated bike just for winter, you should at least make sure that you have maximum traction.

 Don’t be afraid of slippery terrain

 One dimension of the challenge is mental – you don’t want to become too tentative because of a bit of mud.
 If your mind is not set the right way, your movements will likely be affected and that can cause danger.
 Mountain biking is a sport that demands a sharp mind and a brave heart and this counts double during the winter months.
 If you don’t have any experience riding in winter, you need to prepare yourself for a new type of challenge and decide whether you are up for it.
 Riding along a veteran biker is one way to gather up courage and learn winter tricks, should you feel uncomfortable doing it alone.